Effective Date: 25 May 2018

 DELETING YOUR INFORMATION

 You have the right to close Your User Account You hold with Us at any time and have Us delete all of Your personal information.
 To request closure of Your User Account and/or removal of all personal information we hold on You, please contact Us.
-Please note that if You request Us to close Your User Account You will no longer have access to the Secure Section of Our Website and therefore You will not be able to access restricted content, features, or functionality on Our Website.
+Please note that if You request Us to close Your User Account You will no longer have access to the Secure Section of Our Website (for both our Schools HR Co-operative and SIMS for Schools services – where applicable) and therefore You will not be able to access restricted content, features, or functionality on Our Website (for both our Schools HR Co-operative and SIMS for Schools services – where applicable).

 If You have a concern about the way We are collecting or using your personal data, We ask that You raise Your concern with Us in the first instance.
 Alternatively, You can contact the Information Commissioner’s Office (ICO) at: https://ico.org.uk/concerns/